 All you need to know about Multi Factor Authentication (MFA)

-Multi-Factor Authentication (MFA) is a security technology that helps protect your Middlebury and GMHEC accounts from potential compromise by requiring the use of more than just a username and password to prove your identity during log in.
-If you are unfamiliar with the concept of Multi-factor Authentication (MFA), please see our What is MFA? article to learn the basics.
+Multi-Factor Authentication (MFA) is a security technology that helps protect your account from potential compromise by requiring the use of more than just a username and password to prove your identity during log in.
+Specifically, Middlebury requires the use of MFA to protect your Middlebury and GMHEC accounts.

 Get the Microsoft Authenticator App